CliffRobinson/terminal-sweetness/README.md

 ##### Future Goals:

-This is obviously not a node module yet.
-I'll try to make it one after I'm done with final projects.

-Secondly, this can always do with more quotes.
+This can always do with more quotes.
 They don't just have to be serious inspirational stuff, they can be song lyrics or funny lines from movies/TV.
 Anything to lighten the mood while doing serious web dev bsns.
 Feel free to submit pull reqs for more.

+Once there are enough quotes spread over enough different topics, I will likely make different batches of quotes you can add and remove modularly.